xamino/simple_java_wizard/README.md

 ## Usage
 Really simple actually.
 See the Main class for a demonstration.
-Basically you give the Wizard class objects that implement the Step interface.
+Basically you give the Wizard class a starting object that implement the Step interface.
 Steps define their previous and next neighbours, dynamically changeable.
 Linear and more complex wizard flows are thus easily possible.
+The Wizard class handles the window, the Steps only have to handle their one JPanel.
+Wizard will flow through the sequence of Steps as the programmer has coded them.
+Wizard can be neatly closed with Wizard.EXIT(Step step) which will transform the given step into a special closing step with the given Step's content.

+The advancement of Steps can also be called programmatically, a feature that I required for where I used this little framework.

 ## License
 MIT – please attribute but otherwise feel free to do what you want with it.